-As an advisor, you can leverage social media platforms to grow your business and foster meaningful relationships with clients.
+As a financial professional, you can leverage social media platforms to grow your business and foster meaningful relationships with clients.
 But where do you start?
 If you don’t know a hashtag from an endorsement, you’re not alone.
 With the number of social media networks and their myriad of functionalities, it’s easy to get overwhelmed.

-And in financial services, such a heavily regulated industry, navigating social media can be even more intimidating.
-But it is possible to use it for business while complying with regulatory requirements.1 In fact, as many as 85% of advisors are on social media.2
+And in a heavily regulated industry such as financial services, navigating social media can be even more intimidating.
+But it is possible to use it for business while complying with regulatory requirements.1 In fact, as many as 83% of financial professionals are doing business on social media.2

 Whether you don’t have an account at all, or you have one you’ve logged onto once or twice, it’s never too late to join the party.